Crane (machine): Floating

+Deck

+Deck cranes, also known as shipboard or cargo cranes, are located on ships and boats, used for cargo operations where no shore unloading facilities are available, raising and lowering loads (such as shellfish dredges and fish nets) into the water, and small boat unloading and retrieval.
+Most are diesel-hydraulic or electric-hydraulic, supporting an increasingly automated control interface.

+Other types

+Railroad

+A railroad crane has flanged wheels for use on railroads.

+The simplest form is a crane mounted on a flatcar.
+More capable devices are purpose-built.
+Different types of crane are used for maintenance work, recovery operations and freight loading in goods yards and scrap handling facilities.

+Aerial

+Aerial cranes or "sky cranes" usually are helicopters designed to lift large loads.
+Helicopters are able to travel to and lift in areas that are difficult to reach by conventional cranes.
+Helicopter cranes are most commonly used to lift loads onto shopping centers and high-rise buildings.
+They can lift anything within their lifting capacity, such as air conditioning units, cars, boats, swimming pools, etc. They also perform disaster relief after natural disasters for clean-up, and during wild-fires they are able to carry huge buckets of water to extinguish fires.

+Some aerial cranes, mostly concepts, have also used lighter-than air aircraft, such as airships.

 Efficiency increase of cranes

-Lifetime of existing cranes made of welded metal structures can often be extended for many years by aftertreatment of welds.
+Lifetime of existing cranes made of welded metal structures can often be extended for many years by after treatment of welds.
 During development of cranes, load level (lifting load) can be significantly increased by taking into account the IIW recommendations, leading in most cases to an increase of the permissible lifting load and thus to an efficiency increase.

 Similar machines

 The generally accepted definition of a crane is a machine for lifting and moving heavy objects by means of ropes or cables suspended from a movable arm.
 As such, a lifting machine that does not use cables, or else provides only vertical and not horizontal movement, cannot strictly be called a 'crane'.

 Types of crane-like lifting machine include: